wp-plugins/easy-testimonials/readme.txt

 Never fear, Captcha support is here!
 Go install and activate the plugin Really Simple Captcha.
 Once done, make sure you have the "Enable Captcha on Submission Form" box checked on your settings, and you should be good to go!

+= Help!
+I'm having issues getting the Slider to work on my site! =

+Never fear, the "Use Cycle Fix" option is here!
+Try checking this option and fully refreshing the page (to make sure any and all caches have cleared) -- hopefully everything is working now!

 == Screenshots ==

 1. This is the Add New Testimonial Page.